Space-time least-squares isogeometric method and efficient solver for parabolic problems: Numerical benchmarks

-\paragraph{Performance of the preconditioner} To assess the performance of our preconditioning strategy, we set $T=1$ and we focus on two 3D spatial domains $\Omega \subset\mathbb{R}^3$, represented in Figure \ref{fig:cube} and Figure \ref{fig:rev_quarter}: the \emph{cube} and the \emph{rotated quarter of annulus}, respectively.
+To assess the performance of our preconditioning strategy, we set $T=1$ and we focus on two 3D spatial domains $\Omega \subset\mathbb{R}^3$, represented in Figure \ref{fig:cube} and Figure \ref{fig:rev_quarter}: the \emph{cube} and the \emph{rotated quarter of annulus}, respectively.
 As a comparison, we also consider as preconditioner for CG the Incomplete Cholesky with zero fill-in (IC(0)) factorization of $\vect{A}$, that is executed by the Matlab routine \texttt{ichol}.
 Tables \ref{tab:cube} and \ref{tab:rev_quarter} report the number of iterations and the total solving time, that includes the setup time of the preconditioner.
 The symbol `` * '' is used when the construction of the matrix $\vect{A}$ or its matrix factors go out-of-memory.
+We force the execution to be sequential and to use only a single computational thread.

 As discussed in the previous section, the matrix-vector products of CG are computed in a matrix-free way using its factors as in \eqref{eq:A_kron}.
 Matrix $\vect{A}$ is still assembled in order to use the IC(0) preconditioner.
 In any case, the assembly times are never included in the reported times.